 Irregular periods are extremely common as the first sign of hormonal imbalance.
 Your body may just need extra support to return your menstrual cycle to its regular, healthy pattern.
-If your irregular periods continue, see your practitioner to find out what’s going on.
+If your irregular periods continue after taking our recommended steps, see your practitioner to find out what’s going on.

-Most of us have experienced irregular menstrual periods.
-These are usually due to temporary situations such as periods of extreme stress or new exercise routines.
-But it’s different if the irregularity continues with respect to length, frequency, spotting, or the “new” amount of bleeding during your period becomes a regular occurrence.
-At that point, you might start to feel worried or concerned, especially when you don’t know the cause.
+Most of us have experienced irregular periods.
+These are usually due to temporary conditions such as times of extreme stress or when we start new exercise routines.
+But it’s a different story if the irregularity continues with respect to length, frequency, spotting, or if the “new” amount of bleeding during your period becomes a regular occurrence.
+At that point, you might start to feel worried or concerned, especially when you don’t know the cause of your irregular periods.

 What is an irregular period?

 Menstruation occurs every 21-35 days (average 28 days), with periods lasting from four to seven days, depending on the woman.
-As you can see, there’s a fair amount of variation and everyone is different.
-The entire menstrual process is orchestrated by hormonal signals and feedback loops between the brain and the ovaries.
+There’s a fair amount of variation because everyone is different.
+The entire menstrual process is orchestrated by hormonal signals from your body and feedback loops between your brain and ovaries.
 Most important is what’s normal for you.

 Irregular periods can be longer, shorter, heavier, or lighter than normal, and can include spotting or skipping days (or months).
 While there is no one set definition of an irregular period, you’re the best judge because you’re the one who will notice if there have been changes to your regular menstrual cycle pattern — which is really what “irregular” means.